-This information is being made available as a result of an Order entered into between the SEC and certain active broker-dealers in the auction rate securities market including Morgan Stanley & Co.
-LLC ("Morgan Stanley").
+This information is being made available as a result of an Order entered into between the Securities and Exchange Commission and certain active broker-dealers in the auction rate securities market including Morgan Stanley & Co.
+LLC (“Morgan Stanley”).

 Auction Rate Securities (“ARS”) are municipal bonds, corporate bonds, and preferred stocks with interest rates or dividend yields that are periodically re-set through auctions, typically every 7, 14, 28, or 35 days.
 ARS are usually issued with long-term maturities or in perpetuity.
 From an issuer’s perspective, ARS are an alternative to variable rate financing vehicles.
 From an investor’s perspective, ARS are a short-term investment alternative.
-Auction rate securities were first developed in 1984, and the auction rate securities market has grown to well over $200 billion.
 Institutions and individuals participate in the ARS market.
 Typically, the minimum investment in ARS is $25,000.

 ARS are auctioned at par.
 Thus, the return on the investment to the investor and the cost of financing to the issuer between auction dates is determined by the interest rate or dividend yield set through the auctions.
 The interest rate or dividend yield is set through an auction (commonly referred to as a “Dutch” auction) in which bids with successively higher rates are accepted until all of the securities in the auction are sold.
 The final rate at which all of the securities are sold is the “clearing rate” that applies to all of the securities in that particular auction until the next auction.

 For many ARS, Morgan Stanley has been appointed by the issuer of the securities to serve as a dealer in the auction and is paid by the issuer for its services.
 Specifically, Morgan Stanley receives a remarketing or service fee from the issuer based on a percentage of the principal amount of securities sold or placed through Morgan Stanley.
 As a result, Morgan Stanley’s interests in conducting an auction may differ from those of investors who participate in auctions.
-Morgan Stanley may share a portion of such fees with other broker-dealers that submit orders through Morgan Stanley that Morgan Stanley places in the auction.
-Additionally, another auction dealer may share with Morgan Stanley a portion of the fees it receives from an issuer when that dealer submits orders for Morgan Stanley (on behalf of Morgan Stanley or its customers) into auctions in which Morgan Stanley does not serve as a dealer.
+Morgan Stanley may share a portion of such fees with other broker-dealers such as MSSB that submit orders through Morgan Stanley that Morgan Stanley places in the auction.
+Additionally, another auction dealer may share with Morgan Stanley (and indirectly MSSB) a portion of the fees it receives from an issuer when that dealer submits orders for Morgan Stanley (on behalf of Morgan Stanley, MSSB or their respective customers) into auctions in which Morgan Stanley does not serve as a dealer.

 The issuer of each ARS selects one or more broker-dealers to underwrite the offering and/or manage the auction process.
 Investors can only access the auctions by submitting orders to buy, hold or sell ARS through these selected broker-dealers.
 The issuer also selects an auction agent to collect the orders and determine the clearing rate for the ARS.
 The selected broker-dealers submit all orders to the auction agent by the time specified in the auction procedures.